ballerina-platform/lsp4intellij/README.md

 #### Code Completion (with code snippet support)
-Press the `CTRL+SPACE` keys to see the completion items list, which depends on your cursor position.(Code completion items will also pop-up auytomatically based on your language-server-specific trigger characters.)
+Press the `CTRL+SPACE` keys to see the completion items list, which depends on your cursor position.(Code completion items will also pop-up automatically based on your language-server-specific trigger characters.)

 ![](resources/images/lsp4intellij-completion.gif)